 They encompass a category of commodities that not only have industrial use but have served as forms of money throughout history, which is why they deserve a special mention.
 Precious metals include gold, silver, platinum, and palladium.

 Gold, the most popular precious metal, is often touted as the ultimate inflation shield and a hedge against domestic currency debasement.
-An examination from history shows that it doesn’t always live up to its reputation as a powerful inflation hedge.
+More recently, people left gold for cryptocurrency but the success of that move remains to be seen.
+Gold doesn’t always live up to its reputation as a powerful inflation hedge.
 But it still has the potential to be effective, as long as it doesn’t comprise a significant chunk of your investment portfolio.

 Suppose economic indicators point to a prolonged period of high inflation.
 In that case, it’s wise to reassess your investment portfolio and diversify accordingly.
 This reallocation is especially crucial if your investments consist primarily of cash, money market funds, and various fixed-income instruments.

 Explore different ways to reconfigure your portfolio but ensure you don’t lose sight of your long-term investment plan and risk tolerance.
 Protecting your money from inflation is prudent but remember to always focus on the bigger picture when it comes to your investment goals.